FleekHQ/fleek-docs/docs/storage/storage-aws-s3-integration.md

 Fleek Storage leverages the power of IPFS.
 As such, all files in Fleek Storage are on IPFS and have a corresponding IPFS hash, also called a CID.

-Fleek will insert the ifps hash of files in the http headers of the `putObject` command, used for [file upload](/storage/storage-aws-s3-integration/#uploading-files).
+Fleek will insert the ipfs hash of files in the http headers of the `putObject` command, used for [file upload](/storage/storage-aws-s3-integration/#uploading-files).

 By default, we give a v1 base32 CID.
 However, users can also retrieve the v0 CID which is shorter and is therefore cheaper to store on public blockchains.